A core in a star-forming disc as evidence of inside-out growth in the early Universe: Methods

 We run ForcePho assuming a three-component model: two central components and one off-centred clump.
-Our data clearly prefer this three-component model over a more simple model (one- or two-component model) as shown in Section~\ref{sec:1v2}.
+Our data prefer this three-component model over a more simple model (one- or two-component model), as shown in Section~\ref{sec:1v2} both visually and quantitatively.
 We assume that the structural parameters are constrained by a combination of the bands, while the flux is fit individually in each band.
-For the two central components, we fit for the centre, the axis ratio, the position angle and size.
+For the two central components, we fit for the centre, the axis ratio, the position angle, and the size.
 The prior on the size is uniform from 0.001'' to 1.0''.
-Importantly, we constrain the S\'ersic index $n$ of one of the central components to 1.0 (sampling it from a range of 0.99 to 1.01), while the other central component is allowed to vary between $2<n<5$.
-The motivation for this comes from lower-redshift observations \cite{Simard_2011ApJS..196...11S, Tacchella_bulge_disk_2015ApJ...802..101T}, where so-called bulge-disc decomposition fits have been shown to describe well the light and stellar population distributions.
-Therefore, we call the $n=1$ component a ``disc'', while the second, $n=2-5$ component is referred to as a ``core''.
-We fit the off-centred clump as an quasi point source whose radius is fixed to a maximum of 0.01 arcsec (51 pc) and a S\'ersic index of 1 in order to suppress prominent wings.
-In total, we fit a model with 43 free parameters, with two fixed parameters (the S\'ersic indices of the disc and clump).
+Importantly, we fix the S\'ersic index $n$ of one of the central components to 1.0 (sampling it from a range of 0.99 to 1.01), while the other central component is allowed to vary between $2<n<5$.
+The motivation for fixing the S\'ersic index to 1 for one of the central components comes from restricting the number of degrees of freedom and from lower-redshift observations \cite{Simard2011, Tacchella2015}, where so-called bulge-disc decomposition fits have been shown to describe well the light and stellar population distributions.
+The assumption of an exponential disc ($n=1$) is theoretically motivated as gas that cools in a halo leads to an exponential star-forming disc \cite{Mo1998}, while observed discs are well fit by an exponential profile \cite{Nelson2016, Belfiore2018}, hence most bulge-disc decomposition studies fix the S\'ersic index to 1 \cite{Kormendy2004,Simard2011,Lang2014}.
+Furthermore, specifically for this galaxy, \cite{DeGraaff2023} shows evidence for rotation in it.
+Therefore, we call the $n=1$ component a ``disc'', while the second smaller component with $n=2-5$ is referred to as a ``core''.
+We fit the off-centred clump as a quasi-point source whose radius is fixed to a maximum of 0.01 arcsec (51 pc) and a fixed S\'ersic index of 1 to suppress prominent wings.
+In total, we fit a model with 43 free parameters and two fixed parameters (the S\'ersic indices of the disc and the clump).